Blendify/blender-manual/trunk/blender_docs/manual/render/eevee/limitations.rst

 Headless Rendering
 ==================

-There is currently no support for using Eevee on headless systems (i.e. without Display Manager).
+There is currently no support for using Eevee on headless systems (i.e. without a Display Manager).